paper-engineer/laser-gallery/docs/_pages/resources.md

 - paua sheets from lumea
 - construction paper just for funsies
 - I hear you can do leather, but finding a reputable source, that's hard.

-feeds and speeds and that sort of thing, make a table

 materials notes
 - he doesn't usually use masking. internet says 4075-RLA paper-based masking.